OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-11.md

 ## 2 Samuel 11:20

-and if it happens that the king’s wrath rises and he says to you,
+and if the king’s anger arises and he says to you,
-‘Why did you go so near to the city to fight?
+‘Why did you approach the city so closely to fight?
 Did you not know that they would shoot from the wall?

 ## 2 Samuel 11:21